-One-on-one counseling is the next step which provides the therapeutic support needed for successful rehabilitation.
-It doesn't matter if the original use was medically prescribed or from illegal use, behavioral therapy is done to help the individual deal with their issues without the need of powerful narcotics.
+One-on-one counseling is the next which provides the therapeutic support needed for successful rehabilitation.
+It doesn’t matter if the original use was medically prescribed or from illegal use, behavioral therapy helps the individual deal with their issues without the need of powerful narcotics.

 It is important to break the learned behavior and discover other more productive ways to achieve the sought after results that drugs were providing; and know it is possible to live a life free from Oxycontin addiction or the need of any other damaging painkillers.